John 3:36 - "he that believeth not" vs "he that does not obey"

 This is the reading of the KJB, Wycliffe 1395, Tyndale 1525, Coverdale 1535, the Great Bible 1540, Matthew's Bible 1549 - "and he that beleueth not þe sonne shall not se life: but þe wrath of God abydeth on him.", the Bishops' Bible 1568, Douay-Rheims 1582, The Bill Bible 1671, Whiston's N.T.
 1745, Thomas Haweis N.T.
 1795, The Clarke N.T.
 1795, The Revised Translation 1815, Webster's 1833, The Longman Version 1841, the Hewett New Testament 1850, The Commonly Received Version 1851, The Boothroyd Bible 1853, the Sawyer N.T.
 1858, The Kendrick N.T.
 1862, The Revised New Testament 1862, The Anderson N.T.
 1865, the Alford N.T.
 1868, The Ainslie New Testament 1869, The Davidson N.T.
 1876, The Smith Bible 1876, The Revised English Bible 1877, The Dillard New Testament 1885, Youngs 1898, W. Godbey N.T.
 1902, Worrell N.T.
 1904, The Clarke N.T.
 1913, the Bible in Basic English 1961, and the NKJV 1982.

-Other English Bibles that read "But he that BELIEVETH NOT the Son shall not see life" are Green's MKJV, The Word of Yah 1993, the KJV 21st Century version 1994, The Revised Webster Bible 1995, the Third Millennium Bible 1998, the Worldwide English New Testament 1998, God's First Truth 1999, The Evidence Bible 2003, Bond Slave Version 2009, English Majority Text Version 2009, Hebraic Transliteration Scripture 2010, Conservative Bible 2011, the Common English Bible of 2011, Biblos Interlinear Bible 2011, The Work of God's Children Illustrated Bible 2011 and The Holy Bible, the 2012 Natural Israelite Bible, Modern English Version 2014 - “He who DOES NOT BELIEVE the Son shall not see life” and the New International Reader's Version 2014 - "Anyone who does NOT BELIEVE IN the Son will not have life.
-God's anger remains on them."
+Other English Bibles that read "But he that BELIEVETH NOT the Son shall not see life" are Green's MKJV, The Word of Yah 1993, the KJV 21st Century version 1994, The Revised Webster Bible 1995, the Third Millennium Bible 1998, the Worldwide English New Testament 1998, God's First Truth 1999, The Evidence Bible 2003, Bond Slave Version 2009, English Majority Text Version 2009, Hebraic Transliteration Scripture 2010, Conservative Bible 2011, the Common English Bible of 2011, Biblos Interlinear Bible 2011, The Work of God's Children Illustrated Bible 2011 and The Holy Bible, the 2012 Natural Israelite Bible, Modern English Version 2014 - “He who DOES NOT BELIEVE the Son shall not see life”, the New International Reader's Version 2014 - "Anyone who does NOT BELIEVE IN the Son will not have life.
+God's anger remains on them." and The New Matthew Bible 2016.

 Foreign Language Bibles